MikeAustin71/errprefops/errpref/README.md

 #### Maximum Text Line Length

 Users have the option of setting the Maximum Text Line Length for error prefix strings.
 The default Maximum Text Line Length is 40-characters.
+The Minimum Text Line Length is 10-characters.

 The following error prefix text display demonstrates the default 40-character maximum line length.

 ```tex
 main()-mainTest004()